PinkBlossom3/Zenless-Stats/README.md

 Can be further customised for Hollow Zero and other stats just configure `zenlessUser.js` to your liking by viewing the apis yourself.
 Made this for myself but decided to share!

+I'll try and update it to add more stats soon

 Enjoy :D